A Guide to B-BBEE in South Africa

 What Are The 5 Elements Of B-bbee?

-The five BEE components—ownership, management and control, skills development, enterprise and supplier development, socio economic development —make up the BEE score.
+The five BEE components — ownership, management and control, skills development, enterprise and supplier development, and socio-economic development — make up the BEE score.
 It’s important that businesses understand the scoring in order to implement it correctly.

-• bursaries for black students at Higher Education institutions.
+• and bursaries for black students at Higher Education institutions.

 • learnerships, internships, and apprenticeships for black people;